The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

+As an example, think that the given link $L$ is the Hopf Link $L_{Hopf}$, and it is presented as the closure of the 2-strand braid shown in Figure \ref{fig:example-hopf-stabilized} a). $L_{Hopf}$ is already in the form described above, but with $m=1$.
+So, we need to perform some extra positive stabilization moves to get $m=8$, the resulting braid $B_L = B_{Hopf}$ is drawn in Figure \ref{fig:example-hopf-stabilized} b).
+In this case, the corresponding permutation for $B_{Hopf}$ is $\eta_1 \eta_2= (1\ 2\ 3\ \dots\ 8)(9\ 10\ 11\ \dots\ 16)$.

-So far, we have decomposed $L$ as a closed braid with $2m$-strands, where the first $m$ strands belong to the same component.
-Now, we want to construct the braid word of $L$ but with a product of twists around arcs in $(D^2,Q)$.
-For that, we need first to give a correspondence between the strands $1, 2, \dots 2m$ of $B_L$ and the elements of $Q$.
-We will use the following correspondence: the $i$-strand corresponds to $v^{m+i}_{m-2+i}(m+i) \in Q$ and the $(m+i)$-strand to $v^i_{i+1}(i) \in Q$ for $i \leq m$.
+So far, we have written $B_L$ as a closed braid with $2m$-strands, where the first $m$ strands belong to the same component of $L$.
+Now, we want to construct the braid word of $B_L$ as a product of half-twists around arcs in $(D^2,Q)$.
+For that, we need first to give a correspondence between the strands $1, 2, \dots 2m$ of $B_L$, and the elements of $Q$.
+As a correspondence, we will use the function $\sigma: \{1, \dots, 2m\} \to Q $ defined as follows:

+For the Hopf link example in Figure \ref{fig:example-hopf-stabilized} b) we have marked some of the strands with its corresponding value $\sigma(i) \in Q$ .